williamrosswhite/leap-event-technical/README.md

 ### Things I wish I’d had more time to do:
 - Really wish I’d had the chance to make the backend service functions asynchronous but was held back by unfamiliarity with NHibernate and how to handle async in the tests.
-- Implement pagination to save load time.
 - Look into other ways I could have increased performance of sorting algorithm.
-- Consider other ways to speed up performance.
 - Improve aesthetics of pages.
 - I focused on solid functionality instead of aesthetics since that was the focus of the assignment.
 - Match font and background video of Leap Event Technology Page.